 - Keep your hose away from direct sunlight and harsh temperatures.
-Many professional lawn care companies choose to store their garden hoses in boxes for a reason.
+Many professional lawn care companies store their garden hoses in boxes.
 Boxes protect your hose from elements that could cause it to dry up faster, break, or otherwise weaken it.

 - Before you connect your hose, be sure the pressure in your water exit is adequate.
 If a garden hose is supposed to funnel water at too high a pressure, it will most likely rupture.
 It may be enough to slow down the flow of water from the spigot to prevent the next burst.

-- Make sure that any hose fittings and clamps you use are the right size.
+- Make sure that any hose fittings and clamps are the right sizes.
 A fresh new hose can rupture at the seams due to ill-fitting equipment.
 If you’ve been having problems with bursts because you’ve been using the same clamps on hoses of various sizes, this is likely the cause.

-- When not in use, avoid stepping on your hose and lay it flat.
+- Avoid stepping on your hose and lay it flat when not in use.
 Bursts are more likely to occur when your garden hose has kinks and heavy twists.
 The water pressure inside the hose is increased.
 You reduce your chances of a burst by keeping your hose free and level on the ground, with no heavy folds in its route.